Reverend Crystal Groves – Wéofodþygen, Hordere, Stiweard & Wælcyrge

 Jeremy’s role in the Great Valley Kindred is of runwita (seer) and notwritere (scribe).
-He is a member of The Troth and a former member of ADF.
+He is a member of The Troth and a member of ADF.

 Outside of Heathenry, Jeremy’s interests are varied: psychology, philosophy, art, literature, history and science.
 He loves writing.
 He has been known to imbibe a craft beer, and dabbles in home brewing.

 Donald – Elder

 Donald came to the Kindred through Crystal, after he moved to Pennsylvania from Texas.
 He has been with the Kindred since late 2012 but took his oath the summer of 2013.
 He comes from a Baptist background, but once he was able to think for himself he started casually searching for something else that moved him spiritually, and then the Kindred fell into his lap.
 He prays regularly to Ing/Freyr and honors his ancestors and celebrates with the folk.

 Outside of the Kindred, Donald has a passion for home-made root beer, enjoys raising chickens and learning to farm from Crystal, and playing video games.
 He is a professional waste water operator for the government, so he really knows his “shit”.
 Yes, that is Donald’s humor.

 I was born in the wilds of Chorley, in the North West of England.
 In a time before iPhones, GPS, music television, coffee shops, Subway, Internet, and anything really ‘new fangled’ and ‘forrin’.
 A golden time of meat pies, fish and chips, and dilapidated industry, in which we had to make our own entertainment.